 Guidelines for early detection

-Women ages 20 to 39 should have a clinical breast exam performed by a trained health care professional every two years, monthly breast self-exams.
+Women ages 20 to 39 should have a clinical breast exam performed by a trained health care professional every two years, and perform monthly breast self-exams themselves.
 Discuss your risk for breast cancer with your doctor to decide when to start regular mammograms and clinical breast exams.
-Learn how to perform monthly breast self-exams by a trained health care professional.
-Mammograms are the gold standard for detecting breast cancer at its earliest and most treatable stage.

 What is a mammogram?